Pirum-Systems/perl-interview/README.md

   - If there's anything you're unsure of or unfamiliar with, we're happy to explain.
 - Pair programming (45 minutes)
-  - There are some improvements that are required in the code in this proeject.
+  - There are some improvements that are required in the code in this project.
     Given the requirements which will be shared at the time, you will take the lead and work with the interviewer to implement these requirements.
 - Final questions (15 minutes)